stmaiteam/stmaiteam.github.io/team/index.md

 ## Current Members

-Our lab is a team focused on improving the reach, accuracy, and speed of computational analysis, specifically as it relates to genomics (and Biology more broadly).
-We are a varied and friendly bunch.
-If you're interested in the work we're doing, please reach out!
+Our team is focused on solving challenging machine learning problems.
+Our main work generally covers NLP, information retrieval, and cybersecurity, but we also have expertise in bioinformatics, predictive maintenance, ML-based forecasting, and image processing.

 {% capture html %}
 {% include team-list.html role="pi" group="current" %}